 Freebies and monetary incentives

-And that brings me to freebies and monetary incentives.
+That brings me to freebies and monetary incentives.
 The majority of food bloggers don't make money from their food blog, but the influential ones that you want coming to your restaurants probably do.
 For them, their blog is their life and their livelihood.

 But when you offer a blogger money you're kind of playing in a danger zone.
 These days, bloggers are pretty transparent about how they make their money - they have to be.
 That means that when you pay them to write about your restaurant, that post will probably have a clear 'Advertorial' disclaimer.